jipiboily/naive/README.md

   - scale ?
 - coreos?

-## Missing
+## TODO & missing

-- history of deploys and a way to roll back
+- See TODO.md for now.